digitalservicebund/digitalcheck-apps/README.md

 4. Add the application code.
 It should now be able to import shared components.
 5. Before proceeding with the next step, make sure the infrastructure of the application is in place.
    Follow the steps in the [digitalcheck-apps-infra README.md](https://github.com/digitalservicebund/digitalcheck-apps-infra).
-6. Add the new package to the list in the [pipeline.yml](./.github/workflows/pipeline.yml) workflow at the `build-and-deploy` step.
+6. Update the [pipeline.yml](./.github/workflows/pipeline.yml) by copying an existing filter in the job `changes` and substituting the new application name.
 7. You are done!
 The new application will be build and deployed on commit.

 ## Contributing